 7 – Turn On all NumLock, CapsLock, ScrollLock

-The issue should be fixed after followed the steps correctly.
+The issue should be fixed after following the steps correctly.
 If the problem doesn’t resolve, please leave your message in the comment section below, we’ll discover more about it and will share with you.

-We have also made a default Num lock registry file which will do the same job automatically.
+We have also created a default Num lock registry file which will do the same job automatically.
 You just need to merge this file into your system registry and then reboot your computer once.

 Method 2: Turn ON NumLock from the BIOS Settings